 An international panel of independent reviewers will carry out the evaluation.
 The selection method and ranking of projects are based on the Project Merit Indicator using the following criteria:

 - Scientific merit and innovative nature of the project from an international standpoint, and alignment with the goals of the UT Austin Portugal Program;

 - Scientific merit of the research team;

 - Feasibility of the project’s work plan and budget and resources adequacy;

 - Potential social and economic impact of the research work.

-Companies are highly encouraged to participate in these projects and be partners of the international consortia.
+Companies or any other non-academic entity are highly encouraged to participate in these projects and be partners of the international consortia.
 Nevertheless, they are not entitled to receive funding through the present call; instead, they should be self-funded.

 Yes.
 If you contact us at firstname.lastname@example.org we’ll help you find your research partner in the transatlantic community.
 When reaching our team, provide us with a brief description of your project idea, your research interests and/or the research expertise you are looking for.